CTM-ITODYS/ircbyhand/README.md

 1 2                                   !
 Charge and Spin<br />

-In this case, the ircbyhand code give 50 files in the forward direction and 50 files in the backward direction.
+In this case, the ircbyhand code give 50 files in the forward direction and 50 files in the backward direction.<br />
 You can use these file to perform Gaussian16 single point energy calculation.